-No birder likes to find a dead bird in their yard, but it is the nature of this popular hobby that some birds will succumb to predators, window strikes and illnesses.
-The proper dead bird removal will minimize any negative affects on other backyard birds and keep infections from spreading to pets or humans.
+No birder likes to find a dead bird in their yard, but it is the nature of this popular hobby that some birds will succumb to predators, window strikes, and illnesses.
+Proper dead bird removal will minimize any negative effects on other backyard birds and keep infections or bacteria from spreading to pets or humans.

 When You Find a Dead Bird

-- Protect Yourself: Wear gloves at all times when handling dead birds, since mites, insects and bacteria could transfer a disease to humans.
-Disposable gloves are best, and do not wear the same gloves you use when handling seed, cleaning feeders or doing other household or garden chores.
+Wear gloves at all times when handling dead birds, since mites, insects, and bacteria could transfer a disease to humans.
+Disposable gloves are best and do not wear the same gloves you use when handling seed, cleaning feeders, or doing other household or garden chores.
 If you do not have gloves, use a plastic bag to protect your hands.

-- Use the Proper Tools: Use a small shovel, rake or other tool to move the bird if possible, even while wearing gloves.
+Use a small shovel, rake or other tool to move the bird if possible, even while wearing gloves.
 Avoid touching the bird's body as much as possible with any part of your skin or gloves.
 A sheet of newspaper, piece of cardboard, or disposable rag can be additional barriers between the bird and any possible contamination.

-- Wrap the Bird: Put the bird in a plastic bag that can be twisted shut or sealed.
-If a bag is not available, wrap the bird in several layers of newspaper or rags that can be discarded with the bird's body.
+Put the bird in a plastic bag that can be twisted shut or sealed.
+If a bag is not available, wrap the bird firmly in several layers of newspaper or rags that can be discarded with the bird's body.

-- Keep the Body Hidden From Predators: Place the bag carefully in a covered trash container where it will be out of reach of pets, curious children or scavengers.
+Place the bag carefully in a covered trash container where it will be out of reach of pets, curious children, or scavengers.
 Be sure the container closes well and cannot be raided by predators seeking an easy meal.

-- Clean Up Thoroughly: If moving the bird required contact with bodily fluids or open injuries, clean and sterilize any tools or gloves used in a solution of one part bleach to nine parts water.
-If there is a significant mess where the bird's body was, remove and discard the patch of soil, sod or dirt, or pour the cleaning solution over the area.
+If moving the bird required contact with bodily fluids or open injuries, clean and sterilize any tools or gloves used in a solution of at least one part bleach to nine parts water or stronger.
+If there is a significant mess where the bird's body was, remove and discard the patch of soil, sod, or dirt, or pour the cleaning solution over the area.
 Grass may be killed by doing so, but so will any dangerous bacteria.

 Reporting Dead Birds